wzod/docs/source/containers/run-apps.md

     sudo docker run --rm -it -v ~/memdumps:/home/nonroot/memdumps remnux/volatility bash

 In the example above, the ~/memdumps directory will be shared between your host and the container.
-Before running the command above, make sure that ~/memdumps exists and that all users have the ability to read from and write to that directory and its contents (i.e., `chmod a+xwr`).
+Before running the above, make sure that ~/memdumps exists and that all users have the ability to read from and write to that directory and its contents (i.e., `chmod a+xwr`).

 ## MASTIFF Static Analysis Framework: remnux/mastiff